Douglas-Kiprop/Omnichain-Synapse/.trae/rules/task-list6.md

 - **Dedicated Monitoring Service**: `spoon-core`'s `spoon_ai/monitoring` service will run as a separate, dedicated process, ensuring continuous, non-blocking monitoring.
 - **Frontend Integration**: The frontend will interact with `spoon-core`'s agent server for strategy management, which then communicates with `synapse-api`.
 - **User Instructions**: Clear instructions for users on setting up their Telegram bot and providing chat IDs will be necessary.

+- Implement Strict, Type-Specific Pydantic Schemas for ConditionPayload :

+- Action: Define a dedicated Pydantic BaseModel for each specific condition type .
+For example:
+  - PriceAlertPayload(BaseModel): asset: str, direction: str, target_price: float
+  - TechnicalIndicatorPayload(BaseModel): indicator: str, params: Dict[str, Any], operator: str, value: float, asset: str, timeframe: str (explicitly include timeframe here!)
+  - ...and so on for every condition.type you support.
+- Action: Modify ConditionCreate.payload to be a Union of these specific payload schemas.
+Use a Pydantic validator to dynamically select the correct schema based on the condition.type field.
+- Benefit: This ensures that any ConditionPayload reaching the service layer (and thus the monitoring engine) is guaranteed to conform to its expected structure and data types.
+The monitoring engine can then confidently work with strongly typed objects instead of generic dictionaries.
+- Enhance logic_tree Validation for Deep Structure:

+- Action: Create a recursive Pydantic model for LogicNode that can validate nested structures.
+The logic_tree field in StrategyCreateSchema should then use this LogicNode model.
+- Benefit: The monitoring engine will receive a logic_tree that is guaranteed to be structurally sound, allowing it to traverse and evaluate conditions without needing extensive defensive checks.
+- Standardize Empty String/None for Optional Fields:

+- Action: Decide whether "" or None is the canonical representation for "empty" for fields like description and condition.label .
+- Action: Adjust frontend behavior to send the chosen representation (e.g., null instead of "" if None is preferred).
+- Benefit: Reduces ambiguity and simplifies logic in the monitoring engine.
+- Add Format Validation for NotificationCooldown.duration :

+- Action: Implement a Pydantic validator in NotificationCooldown to ensure that if duration is provided as a string, it adheres to the expected "1h" or ISO 8601 format.
+- Benefit: Prevents runtime parsing errors in the monitoring engine when it tries to interpret cooldown durations.
+- Clarify and Implement required_data Population:

+- Action: Determine if required_data should be populated by the frontend or derived by the backend service.
+- If Frontend: Ensure the frontend sends this data based on the conditions.
+- If Backend: Implement logic in the create_user_strategy service function to analyze the conditions and logic_tree and populate required_data with the necessary data sources (e.g., "BTC-1h-RSI", "ETH-daily-price").
+- Benefit: The monitoring engine will have a clear, pre-computed list of data it needs to fetch for each strategy, optimizing its data retrieval process.

+By implementing these changes, you shift the burden of validation and structural guarantees to the API boundary, allowing your monitoring engine to focus purely on its core logic: fetching data, evaluating conditions, and triggering actions, all with the confidence that the input data is well-formed and unambiguous.